Why Your Water Heater Sounds Like a Tea Kettle and How to Fix It

 ● Expansion and Contraction

-The heating and cooling cycles in your electric water heater cause its components to expand and contract, leading to noises reminiscent of a tea kettle.
-This is a normal process, but over time, it can lead to more pronounced sounds, especially if the heat exchanger or other components start to wear out.
+Your electric water heater’s heating and cooling cycles cause its components to expand and contract, making noises reminiscent of a tea kettle.
+This is a normal process, but it can lead to more pronounced sounds over time, especially if the heat exchanger or other components wear out.

 While this is a regular occurrence, it can become more pronounced with age.
 Regular maintenance and inspection can help identify any issues and ensure the longevity of your water heater.